 Before answering the question “what do you do with feral cats when you move?”, we should distinguish between feral and stray cats.
-Feral cats are those born in the wild, who have never lived with humans.
+Feral cats are those born in the wild.
+They will have never lived with humans.
 Usually they are fearful and reactive towards humans, unlike stray cats or domestic cats with homes.
 Because of this, it can be hard to build any sort of relationship with feral cats.
 But, if you’ve been interacting with one from a very young age, or over a long period, it is possible to build up a level of trust.
 So, if you’re in this situation, what do you do with the feral cats when you move away from your home?

 If you have a strong bond with your feral cats, and are even able to touch them, it’s possible that you could take them with you and keep them as indoor cats.
-However, this won’t be possible for most people.
+But, this won’t be possible for most people.
 Catching feral cats is very difficult, and it’s uncommon to build up such a strong level of trust with a true feral cat.
 It’s not a good idea to relocate them as outdoor cats.
 As we’ve said, many will simply try to get back to their original home territory, and this journey will usually be dangerous, difficult, and unsuccessful.
 For this reason, relocating feral cats should be a last resort.

 A Preferred Alternative

 A preferred alternative is to set up some sort of care plan for the cats when you leave.
 This is usually better for the cats, as it doesn’t involve any stressful changes.
 Perhaps you contact a stray and feral cat care organisation near you.
-You could speak to a current neighbour about the care needs of the cats, or even to the people who will be moving into your old home.
+You could speak to a current neighbour about the care needs of the cats.
+Or even to the people who will be moving into your old home.
 Passing over this responsibility can be nerve-wracking, but you can check in regularly if you’re anxious about the welfare of the cats.

 Can You Relocate Feral Cats?